 Accounts receivable from the Lottery's retailers are collected each Thursday through electronic bank transfers.
 Receivables are equal to sales by retailers net of any prizes paid by the retailers and any commissions earned; less the allowance for bad debts plus any miscellaneous receivables from any other source.
+The accounts receivable balance at the end of fiscal year 2018 was \$515,312 greater than in fiscal year 2017.
+This change in accounts receivable compared to the previous year is due to having approximately \$560,000 more in sales during the last week of June 2018 in comparison to the last week in fiscal year 2017.
 The accounts receivable balances at the end of fiscal year 2017 and the end of fiscal year 2016 are comparable with less than a \$6,000 difference between the two years.
-At the end of fiscal year 2016, Accounts receivables decreased by \$843,264, a 53.2% decrease.
-The change in fiscal year 2016 is due to collecting the amount owed for the prior week on the last day of the year.

-The Lottery has amounts on deposit with the Multi-State Lottery Association (MUSL) called reserves on deposit, as required by the Powerball® (Powerball), Hot Lotto® (Hot Lotto), Mega Millions® (Mega Millions), and Monopoly Millionaires' Club® game rules and an unreserved account for payment of expenses and to record receipts of interest and other income on the deposits.
-The changes in these accounts in both fiscal years 2017 and 2016 of decreases of \$90,998 and \$111,755, respectively were caused by the receipts of interest earned and other income on the deposits with MUSL; payments of game expenses; changes to the Mega Millions, Hot Lotto, and Monopoly Millionaires' Club reserve accounts, as required by the Mega Millions, Hot Lotto, and Monopoly Millionaires' Club game rules; and the re-balancing of the reserve accounts.
+The Lottery has amounts on deposit with the Multi-State Lottery Association (MUSL) called reserves on deposit, as required by the Powerball® (Powerball), Hot Lotto® (Hot Lotto), Mega Millions® (Mega Millions), and Lotto America® game rules and an unreserved account for payment of expenses and to record receipts of interest and other income on the deposits.
+The changes in these accounts in fiscal year 2018 of an increase of \$129,978 and in fiscal year 2017 of a decrease of \$90,998 were caused by the receipts of interest earned and other income on the deposits with MUSL; payments of game expenses; changes to the Power Ball, Mega Millions, Hot Lotto, and Lotto America reserve accounts, as required by the Powerball, Mega Millions, Hot Lotto, and Lotto America game rules; and the re-balancing of the reserve accounts.

-The inventory balance at the end of fiscal year 2017 increased by \$31,389, a 20.0% increase, while in 2016 it decreased by \$5,303, a 3.3% decrease.
-The Lottery has agreements signed in March 2010 and amended in March 2014, with its primary instant ticket printer, whereby the tickets printed are owned by the vendor with the Lottery having an obligation to pay for the tickets when the tickets are sold.
+The inventory balance at the end of fiscal year 2018 decreased by \$82,204, (43.7)%, while the balance increased by \$31,389, a 20.0% increase in fiscal year 2017.
+The Lottery has agreements signed with a primary instant ticket printer in March 2010 and amended in March 2014 and another agreement signed in March 2018, whereby the tickets printed are owned by the vendor with the Lottery having an obligation to pay for the tickets when the tickets are sold.
 Therefore, these tickets are not included in the Lottery's inventory.
 But, under an agreement signed with a secondary instant ticket printer in March 2010 and amended in March 2014, the Lottery began purchasing the instant tickets printed by this vendor.
 The Lottery has accounted for games printed under this agreement as ticket inventory using the specific identification method at the lower of cost or market.
-At the end of each of the two fiscal years 2017 and 2016, the Lottery had remaining inventory purchased under this agreement of \$184,189 and \$152,219 for eleven and fourteen games, respectively in each year.
-In addition, at the end of fiscal years 2017 and 2016, the Lottery had inventory of \$3,921 and \$4,502, respectively, for two promotional instant games purchased.
+At the end of each of the two fiscal years 2018 and 2017, the Lottery had remaining inventory purchased under this agreement of \$102,607 and \$184,189 for fourteen and eleven games, respectively in each year.
+In addition, at the end of fiscal years 2018 and 2017, the Lottery had inventory of \$3,299 and \$3,921, respectively, for one and two promotional instant games purchased for each fiscal year, respectively.

-The changes in capital assets in fiscal years 2017 and 2016 are primarily attributable to \$168,055 and \$181,700 in capital asset purchases and \$186,593 and \$225,958 in depreciation, for the two fiscal years, respectively.
+The changes in capital assets in fiscal years 2018 and 2017 are primarily attributable to \$294,087 and \$168,055 in capital asset purchases and \$196,580 and \$186,593 in depreciation, for the two fiscal years, respectively.